What are Dosha and Prakriti?

 We all know about the sympathetic and parasympathetic systems in the body.
 Ayurveda actually proposes 3 kinds of systems as compared to the two mentioned in allopathy.

 Vedic science believes “Yatha anu, tatha parmanu”, meaning – As is an atom, so is the universe.
 So let us try to understand the concept of Dosha with the example of an atom.
 An atom can undergo 3 kinds of functions – either it is hyperactive with excess energy (Vata), or in the state of transformation through heat/chemical reactions (Pitta), or stable inside a molecule (Kapha).
 These 3 functions are able to define the state of an atom at any point in time.
 They are the 3 grand systems of function that work as well on an atom, as inside a human body.

 It is interesting to note the meaning of the word “Dosha”.
 It is a Sanskrit word, meaning “the one which maligns or spoils”.
 They run the body so why are they called Dosha?
 It is because they have their own inertia.
 They are automated systems, with a tendency to corrupt.
 Let us take an example of a machine.
 If the machine is made to run for an exceedingly long time, it might break its parts, unless it is stopped by some external force.
 Again, it might get burnt in a similar condition, unless stopped.
 If not run for many days, it might become stuck and has to be cleaned, in order to ensure runnable condition.
 Now Dosha works in the same manner, they go on producing their syndrome unless balanced by the body physiology.
 They are not auto-correcting or conscious systems.
-Because of their inherent characteristic to go wrong, they are called Dosha.
+Because of their natural style to go wrong, they are called Dosha.